Configure Google Cloud Platform with Load Balancing as Reverse Proxy

 Once GCP has verified your domain, log in to the GCP console.

 Go to Network Services > Load Balancing.
 Click Create Load Balancer.
-(See Google Cloud Platform Load Balancing documentation for details.)
+To learn more, see Google Cloud Platform Load Balancing in Google Cloud documentation.

 Select HTTP(S) Load Balancing.